prestonconnors/exercise_routine_video_editor/README.md

 The `create_hook.py` script automatically finds the most motion-intensive scenes in your long video and combines them into a short, high-action preview video.
 This is perfect for creating social media "hooks."

 - **Intelligent Scene Detection:** Analyzes the video to find segments with the most motion.
 Supports optional GPU (OpenCL) acceleration for faster analysis.
+- **Targeted Analysis:** Use the `--center_focus` flag to analyze only the center of the frame, ignoring background movement and dramatically improving accuracy for subject-focused videos.
 - **Blazing-Fast & Lossless:** Uses FFmpeg stream copy to extract clips without re-encoding, preserving quality and making the process extremely fast.
 - **Highly Customizable:** Control the number of clips, the length of each clip, and the motion detection sensitivity.